Building for multiple configurations: Release, Debug, Static and Shared

 As we explained above, this is the equivalent of having debug profile and running these command using the --profile=debug argument instead of the --settings=build_type=Debug argument.

 This conan install command will check if we already have the required libraries in the local cache (Zlib) for Debug configuration and obtain them if not.
-It will also set the build configuration in the conan_toolchain.cmake toolchain that the CMakeToolchain generator creates so that when we build the application it’s built in Debug configuration.
+It will also update the build configuration in the conan_toolchain.cmake and CMakePresets.json files that the CMakeToolchain generator creates so that when we build the application it’s built in Debug configuration.
 Now build your project as you did in the previous examples and check in the output how it was built in Debug configuration:

 Windows